Updated April 11, 2025

 Environment

-If you own a champion doggy paddler, you’ll need to step up the ear care effort.
+Swimming and head shaking can worsen an existing ear infection.
+If you own a champion doggy paddler, you’ll need to step up the effort to prevent ear problems.
 After every swim, lightly dry your pet’s ears with a soft towel or T-shirt.
 Ridding any moisture will cut down on the most infectious germs from creeping into your dog’s ear canal.
+For dogs who love the woodlands or meadows, watch out for seeds from foxtail and other grasses.
+Always follow adventures with an ear check, and call the vet if symptoms appear after outdoor time.

 No dog deserves to be in pain.
-Whether it’s a small scratch or repeat fungal infection, we hope this itch relief guide will bring some peace to your dog’s ears.
+Whether it’s a small scratch or a repeat fungal infection, we hope this itch relief guide will bring some peace to your dog’s ears.
 With loving care and the right tools, like Vetericyn’s effective ear solutions, your dog can keep their superpower ears in super condition.

 Reviewed by Dan Richardson, Veterinarian